apache/airflow/contributing-docs/testing/unit_tests.rst

    breeze release-management generate-constraints --airflow-constraints-mode constraints-source-providers --answer yes

+4. Remove providers that are not compatible with Airflow version installed by default.
+You can look up the incompatible providers in the ``BASE_PROVIDERS_COMPATIBILITY_CHECKS`` constant in the ``./dev/breeze/src/airflow_breeze/global_constants.py`` file.

-3. Enter breeze environment, installing selected airflow version and the provider packages prepared from main
+5. Enter breeze environment, installing selected airflow version and the provider packages prepared from main

 .. code-block::bash